willfurnass/sheffield_hpc/hpc/what-is-hpc.rst

 ---------------------

-Potential users should first register and attend training courses RIT 101 to 103 on `IT Services' Research and Innovation course registration website <https://crs.shef.ac.uk>`_ (VPN must be turned on) and should then :ref:`request an account <accounts>`.
+Potential users should first register and attend training courses RIT 101 to 103 on `IT Services' Research and Innovation course details and registration information website <https://sites.google.com/sheffield.ac.uk/research-training/>`_
+(VPN must be turned on) and should then :ref:`request an account <accounts>`.